header

 1.

-You must first submit a request to the Plan secretariat to perform the calculation;
+You must first submit a request to the plan secretariat for the calculation to be made.

 2.